-- 1. Scaffolding use shall conform to the requirements of Eskom procedure 32-418 and used in terms of GSR 6. - 2.
-The requirements for using a scaffold platform shall be determined by the work at heights risk assessment. - 3.
-All scaffolding that will be used shall conform to the SANS standard 10085. - 4.
-Scaffolding shall be erected and inspected by the competent personnel. - 5.
-The appropriate training for scaffold users shall be conducted prior to climbing on to the scaffold. - 6.
-The correct fall protection equipment shall be worn and used whilst climbing up, working from and climbing down the scaffolds as the risk assessment. - 7.
+- 5. The correct fall protection equipment shall be worn and used whilst climbing up, working from and climbing down the scaffolds as the risk assessment. - 6.
 A detailed inspection of all scaffolding shall be conducted at suitable intervals not exceeding seven days by a competent person and visual inspection shall be done every time prior to climbing by employees using such scaffolding.
-The inspection check lists must be filed in the site OHS files. - 8.
+The inspection check lists must be filed in the site OHS files. - 7.
 Visual inspections must always be carried out prior to every use.